WanluLiuLab/yasim-sctcr/doc/src/tutorial/quickstart.md

 ## Step 3.
 Simulate scRNA-Seq Data

 Since scRNA-Seq depth information had already been contained in the scaffold, we only need to invoke LLRG.
 The following example would perform scRNA-Seq using ART.
+The following example simulated full-length scRNA-Seq, with 5' or 3' amplified scRNA-Seq available using the method described above.

 ```shell
 python -m labw_utils.bioutils split_fasta ens.sel_genes.cdna.fa